 In line with the Group’s risk management approach, we proactively seek to identify, evaluate, manage and monitor these risks to ensure they remain in line with the Group’s low risk appetite for tax.
 Where there is significant uncertainty or complexity in relation to a risk, external advice may be sought and an appropriately conservative provisioning approach is taken.

 We are prepared to litigate where we disagree with a ruling or decision of a tax authority but will first seek to resolve any disputed matters through pro-active and transparent discussion and negotiation.

-This published UK tax strategy, which is aligned with the Group’s ethics and is approved, owned and overseen by the Board, satisfies Schedule 19 of the UK Finance Act 2016, in respect of our financial year ending 30 November 2017.
+This published UK tax strategy, which is aligned with the Group’s ethics and is approved, owned and overseen by the Board, satisfies Schedule 19 of the UK Finance Act 2016, in respect of our financial year ending 30 November 2020.